 Tenant repair costs

 Under the Residential Tenancies Act 2010, FACS Housing is responsible for maintaining your home in a liveable condition.
-This means that we maintain and repair your home for damage caused by reasonable everyday living or the normal wear and tear.
+This means that we maintain and repair your home for damage caused by normal fair, wear and tear.

 Tenant responsibility for damage